mlswg/mls-protocol/draft-ietf-mls-protocol.md

 addresses in its subjectAltName extension.
 An application may decide to present all of these to a user, or if it knows a "desired" domain name or email address, it can check that the desired identifier is among those attested.
-Using the terminology from {{?RFC6125}}, a Credential provides "presented identifiers", and it is up to the application to supply a "reference identifier" for the authenticated client, if any.
+Using the terminology from {{?RFC6125}}, a credential provides "presented identifiers", and it is up to the application to supply a "reference identifier" for the authenticated client, if any.